11 Best canon lens for portraits and wedding photography: (2023 Guide & Reviews)

 This crop sensor lens is the best lens for wedding photography and the bestseller lens in the industry!

-It’s your cheapest and easiest option when you’re shooting in tight, busy spaces like weddings due to its short focal length range, fast max aperture of f/2.8, and ultra-compact build–perfect for large groups or small photo booths!
+It’s your cheapest and easiest option when shooting in tight, busy spaces like weddings due to its short focal length range, fast max aperture of f/2.8, and ultra-compact build.

-This lens will capture the magic of your family and friends as they say I do while being sure to focus on something a little more critical; the bride and groom.
+This lens will capture the magic of your family and friends as they say I do while being sure to focus on something a little more critical: the bride and groom.

 This lens is excellent for wedding photography because it has a wide-angle zoom to capture gorgeous scenery from far away.